123richa-raj/RichaRaj/README.md

 # RichaRaj
-This is my First Repository
+This is my Git First Repository
+Author-Richa Raj